 You’ll also need to build up your music collection at this time, whether it’s in digital format or vinyl.

 Once you have some sets put together, start off small by DJing parties and other small events.
 When you feel ready, you can begin emailing club promoters or owners inquiring about DJ gigs.
 Be sure you attach a copy of some of your mixes.
 It’s best to send more than one in order to showcase your diverse DJing skills.
-To learn more, check out my Ultimate Guide to Becoming a DJ.
+To learn more, check out my Guide to Becoming a DJ.

 How Much Do Club DJs Make?

 On average, a club DJ makes approximately $26,000-$35,000.
 The lowest ten percent of club DJs will make just $16,000.
 The top ten percent of pro DJs will make over $70,000 a year.
 Ultimately, the type of income you can expect from this profession will depend on the type of events you play, how often you work, your skill level, and of course, your experience.

 In the first couple of years in the scene, you can expect to make the lower end of the pay scale, while those with more than five years of experience working in the club industry will make around $30,000.
 Aside from the other factors we have mentioned, where you live can also impact how much you make.

 If you live in a rural area, where DJs aren’t as in demand, you can still make a decent salary, if you put in the hours.
 But often, higher paying DJ gigs can be found in metropolitan areas such as Las Vegas or New York.
 Just keep in mind, in big cities, the competition for this type of position can be very fierce.

 How to DJ at a club like a pro is a matter of knowing your crowd and going in prepared.
 A little research can go a long way in terms of knowing the type of crowds that normally hang out at specific venues since it can help you to put together sets that will keep people on the dance floor.